Taking care of your skin is so important. Obviously!

 #3 "Gemstone facial" – really?!

-The ridiculous idea: Some spas offer strategic placement of gemstones as a facial treatment, aligned with various philosophical notions…
+The bad skincare advice: Some spas offer strategic placement of gemstones as a facial treatment, aligned with various philosophical notions…

 The PhD says: "There’s no scientific evidence that gemstones placed on the skin can have any effect on skin health or overall health."